bow-simulation/virtualbow/README.md

 * [Eigen 3.4.0](http://eigen.tuxfamily.org/)
 * [Json 3.10.5](https://github.com/nlohmann/json)

+Also used are [QCustomPlot](https://www.qcustomplot.com/) and [Calculate](https://github.com/newlawrence/Calculate), but those are already included in the source code.
 The version numbers are just the minimum needed, newer versions might work too.

 Optional pre-built dependencies for the supported platforms and compilers are available at [virtualbow-dependencies](https://github.com/bow-simulation/virtualbow-dependencies/releases).
 They each contain a file named `paths.cmake` that will set up the `CMAKE_PREFIX_PATH` so that the libraries are found by CMake.
 The easiest way to use it is by setting `CMAKE_TOOLCHAIN_FILE` to `paths.cmake` in your build,